bhartiy/learnsellacious/pages/04.product/price-management/docs.md

 The price display in which the prices are to be shown as the query form feature.
 It is attached with the form regarding the product queries.

 **Query form fields**:  Select the fields for the query form mentioned above.You can add the fields of the query form according to your choice.

+You can create the pricing for the product.
+1. Go to the Sellacious panel of your website.
+2. For adding pricing to your inventory, go to Shop and select Product Catalogue from the dropped down menu.
+3. To create a new product, click on New button.
+4. You can set the pricing of your product from the pricing tab in the product catalogue.
+5. Click on Save button to save the product details, the product is successfully added to your inventory.